 Since an EPIC/RGS image mode exposure consists of five subexposures, a defined exposure time of, e.g., 1 ks gives a total exposure time of 5 ks for each 1-ks EPIC/RGS image mode exposure.
 The overhead consists of 1.3 ks (overhead times are given with numbers in italic font) at the beginning of the observation (including the star tracker acquisition time) and 1.6 ks for each exposure.
 If, for example, two EPIC/RGS image mode are defined, then the total observing time needed is: 1.3 ks + 2(1.6 ks + 5 1.0 ks) = 14.5 ks.
 The overhead times are added automatically when entering the data in the RPS tool.

 Thus, an approved 10-ks observation allows the definition of only one EPIC/RGS image mode exposure: 1.3 ks + 1.6 ks + 5 1.0 ks = 7.9 ks.
 Conversely, only one filter can be used with this mode.
-The remaining 2.1 ks can not be used in this mode, because the overhead of 1.6 ks is only 500 sec shorter than the minimum allowed exposure time of 800 sec.
+The remaining 2.1 ks can not be used in this mode, because the overhead of 1.6 ks leaves only 500 sec of exposure, shorter than the minimum allowed exposure time of 800 sec.

 In order to use the full time, one can either use Science User Defined Mode (see below) or increase the defined exposure time by 2.1 ks/5=0.42 ks, thus with one EPIC/RGS image mode exposure with an exposure time of 1.42 ks, we get: 1.3 ks + 1.6 ks + 51.42 ks = 10.0 ks.